mnkskyaz/Search-Result-Clustering/README.md

 # Clustering of Article

-The goal of this project is to facilitate information search on the Web.
-Results are grouped on  their similarity and shown to the user as a list of clusters.
+The goal of this project is to facilitate information search on the web.
+Result are grouped on their similarity and shown to the user a list of clusters.

 ##Requirements
 * Carrot2